mich013/pydashy/test.md

    further
 ### Starting/Stopping Redis

+#### Manual install start and stop

     sudo service redis_6379 start
     sudo service redis_6379 stop

+#### apt-get install start stop instructions

+    Currently while the server is starting it is returning a file not found error.
+    *** This is still under investigation ***

+    sudo service redis-server start
+    sudo service redis-server start

 ### Testing Redis

     Stating the redis-cli is a good way to ensure you have the service up and